Spectre.ai Dividend Token (SXDT) Tops One Day Volume of $6.00

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded flat against the US dollar during the 24-hour period ending at 14:00 PM E.T. on February 5th.
-One Spectre.ai Dividend Token coin can currently be bought for about $0.12 or 0.00000313 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Spectre.ai Dividend Token has traded flat against the US dollar.
-Spectre.ai Dividend Token has a total market capitalization of $9.56 million and approximately $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded flat against the dollar during the 24-hour period ending at 7:00 AM Eastern on February 11th.
+During the last week, Spectre.ai Dividend Token has traded flat against the dollar.
+One Spectre.ai Dividend Token coin can now be purchased for approximately $0.12 or 0.00000313 BTC on major exchanges.
+Spectre.ai Dividend Token has a total market cap of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.